How Many Personal Injury Claims Go to Court?

 Why is my personal injury case going to trial?

 The main reason for a case going to trial is continued denial of liability.
-But this is rare as the other side will usually want to settle the case quickly to reduce the costs involved.
+But this is unusual as the other side will typically want to settle the case quickly to reduce the costs involved.

 Another instance where court proceedings may be needed is if the individual or organisation responsible for your injuries is unresponsive.
 In these cases, your solicitor may take the case to court as a last resort.